-The Annual Meeting of Shareholders of Erie Indemnity Company (the "Company") will be held at 3:00 p.m., local time, on Tuesday, April 28, 1998, at the Auditorium of the F. W. Hirt--Perry Square Building, 100 Erie Insurance Place (Sixth and French Streets), Erie, Pennsylvania 16530 for the following purposes:
+The Annual Meeting of Shareholders of Erie Indemnity Company (the "Company") will be held at 3:00 p.m., local time, on Tuesday, April 27, 1999, at the Auditorium of the F. W. Hirt--Perry Square Building, 100 Erie Insurance Place (Sixth and French Streets), Erie, Pennsylvania 16530 for the following purposes:

-- 1. To elect 12 directors of the Company to serve until the Company's 1999 Annual Meeting of Shareholders and until their successors are elected; - 2.
-To ratify the selection of Brown, Schwab, Bergquist & Co. as independent public accountants for the Company for 1998; - 3.
+- To elect 11 Directors of the Company to serve until the Company's 2000 Annual Meeting of Shareholders and until their successors are elected; - To ratify the selection of Brown, Schwab, Bergquist & Co. as independent public accountants for the Company for 1999; and - 3.
 To transact such other business as may properly come before the Annual Meeting and any adjournment, postponement or continuation thereof.

-The Board of Directors has fixed the close of business on Tuesday, March 18, 1998 as the record date for the determination of the holders of the Company's Class B Common Stock entitled to notice of and to vote at the Annual Meeting.
-Holders of the Company's Class A Common Stock do not have the right to vote on any of the matters to be acted upon at the Annual Meeting.
+The Board of Directors has fixed the close of business on Thursday, March 18, 1999 as the record date for the determination of the holders of Class B Common Stock entitled to notice of and to vote at the Annual Meeting.
+Holders of Class A Common Stock do not have the right to vote on any of the matters to be acted upon at the Annual Meeting.